dioanres/nodejs-listen-socket/README.md

 # nodejs-listen-socket
-Simple Apps for listen socket that emit from server
+Simple Apps for listen socket has emit from server